josephpei/qClash/README.md

 You can download from [release](https://github.com/josephpei/qClash/releases) page

 You also need `clash` in your path.
+The default config is `$HOME/.config/clash/config.yaml` which you can edit.

 Basic usage just like `ClashX` on Mac.